clearlinux/clear-linux-documentation/source/ciao-deploy.rst

    # cd /root/

-Next, you will need to setup the configuration files for your cluster:
+Next, set up the configuration files for the cluster:

-  * The `hosts`_ file is the hosts inventory file and contains the IP addresses/FQDN of your nodes, grouped under the roles they will serve
+  * The `hosts`_ file is the hosts inventory file which contains the IP addresses/FQDN of your nodes, grouped under the roles they will serve.

   * The `groups_vars/all`_ file contains variables that will be applied to your ciao setup.
-The mandatory variables are already there; be sure to change the values accordingly to fit your environment
+The mandatory variables are already there; be sure to change the values accordingly to fit your environment.

   * The ``ciao_guest_key`` value in :file:`groups_var/all` is the key to be used to connect to the VMs created by ciao; you can use the